MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMBoundary.md

 ```

 ### -BoundaryGroupName

-Specifies a name for a boundary group.
-You can get a boundary group name by using the **Get-CMBoundaryGroup** cmdlet.
+Specify the name of a boundary group that includes the boundary to get.

 ```yaml
 Type: String